 Minimization.
 Minimization was performed using the implementation of the L-BFGS24 algorithm in OpenMM 7.1.125 with a tolerance of 1kJ/mol/nm.

 Production Simulation.
 Production simulation was run using YANK 0.19.426 using OpenMMTools 0.13.4.
-The ligand was confined to the binding site using a Harmonic restraint (K = 0.33 kcal/mol/Å2) centered on the following residues in the receptor: 2, 4, 46, 76, 78, and 80.
+In order to keep the ligand from diffusing away from the protein while in a weakly coupled state, it was confined to the binding site using a Harmonic restraint with an automatically-determined force constant (K = 0.33 kcal/mol/Å2).
+The restraint was centered on the following receptor residues using all-atom selection: 2, 4, 46, 76, 78, and 80.
+The ligand atoms were automatically determined.
 The calculation was performed using particle mesh Ewald (PME)27 electrostatics with default YANK settings with a real-space cutoff of 9Å.
 A long-range isotropic dispersion correction was applied to correct for truncation of the Lennard-Jones potential at 9Å.
-The system was automatically solvated with TIP3P28 solvent and four neutralizing Cl- ionsProduction alchemical Hamiltonian exchange free energy calculations were carried out at 300 K and 1 atm using a Langevin integrator (VRORV splitting) with a 2 fs timestep, 5.0 ps-1 collision rate, and a molecular-scaling Monte Carlo barostat.
+The system was automatically solvated with TIP3P28 solvent and four neutralizing Cl- ions, paramterized using the Joung and Cheaham paramters29.
+Production alchemical Hamiltonian exchange free energy calculations were carried out at 300 K and 1 atm using a Langevin integrator (VRORV splitting)30 with a 2 fs timestep, 5.0 ps-1 collision rate, and a molecular-scaling Monte Carlo barostat.
 Ro 08-2750 and Ro A6 were run for 10000 iterations (50 ns/replica) with 2500 timesteps (5 ps) per iteration, while Ro-OH was run for 15000 iterations (75 ns/replica) with 2500 timesteps (5 ps) per iteration.
 Complex configurations were stored for each replica once per iteration.
-Replica exchange steps were performed each iteration to mix replicas using the Gibbs sampling scheme described previously29.
+Replica exchange steps were performed each iteration to mix replicas using the Gibbs sampling scheme described previously31.
 The alchemical pathway was automatically determined for each compound using the YANK autoprotocol protocol trailblazing feature.

 Absolute binding free energy estimates.
-Absolute free energies (ΔG) of binding for each compound was estimated using MBAR30.
+Absolute free energies (ΔG) of binding for each compound was estimated using MBAR32.
 Samples were reweighted to a cutoff of 16Å to correct the isotropic dispersion correction to a nonisotropic long-range dispersion.
 This correction is important to account for the heterogeneous density of protein.
 To remove the harmonic restraint bias, samples were reweighted to substitute a squared well restraint of radius 10Å